top of page

 f.wildermann@catskillmountainshakespeare.com

 Frank (he/him) has been spending time in the Catskills since he was a boy.
 His farm in Prattsville, NY has been in his family for 4 generations.
 As a former actor, he co-founded two separate theater companies, one in Los Angeles and another in New York City.
 Favorite theater memories include assisting Emmy-winner David Lee at The Pasadena Playhouse, directing Hamlet in Los Angeles, and playing Friar Laurence twice in two separate productions of Romeo and Juliet.
-He also has been teaching yoga, for over a decade, to various arts organizations including: New York City Ballet, The Calder Foundation, Feng Yi-Dance (Taiwan), among others.
+He also has been teaching yoga, for over a decade, to various arts organizations including: New York City Ballet, The Calder Foundation, Feng Yi-Dance (Taiwan), among others and leads yoga retreats all over the world.
 Frank is a graduate of Middlebury College (BA), an Eagle Scout, and watched the sun rise from the summit of Mount Kilimanjaro in Tanzania.

 c.wright@catskillmountainshakespeare.com